I had lunch with a friend recently, and given the gridlock in Washington we had a conversation about politics.

 As an example, I work with a number of clients who use the Entrepreneurial Operating System (EOS), which is brought to life in a book called Traction.
 It’s an effective operating system for a number of reasons and provides tools and frameworks such as how to tie core values into the essence of your business; how to run meetings; how to think about your organization from an accountability perspective -- all of which are fundamental.
 What I’ve observed from companies who implement EOS is that its effectiveness depends mostly on the “who” -- who is implementing.

 Some organizations are effective at implementing the system and others less so.
-And when implementation is challenging, it’s easy and natural to target and blame the framework.
+And when implementation is challenging, it’s easy and natural to point to the framework.
 But the reality is that it’s the input - the users/operators - and the execution that usually makes the difference.

-So with the focus on the who, it brings us to the idea that instead of blaming the framework, operating system, or tool, we need to consider the user...or user error.
+So with the focus on the who, it brings us to the idea that instead of pointing to the framework, operating system, or tool, we need to consider the user...or user error.

 That’s the case with business, too.
 There are factors out of our control that cannot be planned for.
 And we have to be aware of own vulnerabilities, strengths, weaknesses, and our behaviors to see how those inputs are affecting how we operate.
 And that’s where the who really matters.

-Which brings us to why I do what I do.
-I do what I do because we all have our own set of challenges.
-And it’s easy to place blame on something else as the target or reason for our challenges.
+Which brings us to why we do what we do.
+We do what we do because we all have our own set of challenges.
+And it’s easy to point at something else as the target or reason for our challenges.
 And in some cases, it’s certainly true.

 But whether it is a framework for your organization or a framework for yourself, understanding how you're operating, showing up and exhibiting behavior is what’s going to make the framework, your team, and your company succeed.